Fair Practices Minority Business Enterprise/Disadvantaged Business Enterprise (MBE/DBE)

 History of MBE/DBE

-In 1987, the General Assembly enacted legislation to create an MBE Program to encourage minority-owned firms to participate in the State procurement process.
-Current MBE law requires agencies to structure their procurements to try to achieve an overall minimum goal of 25% of the total dollar value of their procurement contracts directly or indirectly from certified MBE firms.
+In 1978, the General Assembly enacted legislation to create a Minority Business Enterprise (MBE) Program to encourage minority-owned firms to participate in the State procurement process.
+Current MBE law requires agencies to structure their procurements to try to achieve an overall minimum goal of 29% of the total dollar value of their procurement contracts directly or indirectly from certified MBE firms.
+The DBE goal is 30%.

 To become eligible for certification as an MBE firm, a business must be at least 51% owned and controlled by one or more socially and economically disadvantaged individuals.
 If an individual belongs to one of the following groups, African-American, Hispanic-American, Asian-American, Native-American, Women or Disabled, he or she is presumed to be socially and economically disadvantaged under current State law.
 The criteria for MBE eligibility is made on a case-by-case basis.

-The U.S. Department of Transportation (USDOT) DBE Program provides a vehicle for increasing the participation by certified DBE firms in State and local procurements that are funded with assistance from the USDOT.
+The U.S. Department of Transportation (USDOT) Disadvantaged Business Enterprise (DBE) Program provides a vehicle for increasing the participation by certified DBE firms in State and local procurements that are funded with assistance from the USDOT.

 To become eligible for certification as a DBE, a business must be at least 51% owned and controlled by a socially and economically disadvantaged individual(s).
 If an individual belongs to one of the following groups, Women, African-American, Hispanic-American, Native-American, Asian-Pacific American and Sub-continent Asian-Pacific American, he or she is presumed to be socially and economically disadvantaged under Federal law.
 The criteria for DBE eligibility is made on a case-by-case basis.